Our Current Restoration Work

 • Work with the National Highways Agency to investigate Claydon Lock remains more here

-Further details on each of the above projects can be read in the Trust’s Autumn 2023 Restoration News-sheet, sent to all Trust members.
+Further details on each of the above projects can be read in the Trusts Restoration News-sheet, sent to all Trust members every three months.
 If you would like an electronic copy or are interested in helping out with some of the work planned, please email The Trusts Restoration Manager, Ian Petchey

 The aim is to bring the Ipswich to Stowmarket Navigation and towpath back to life for the enjoyment of the wider community, providing enormous recreational, leisure and educational benefits, which along with associated environmental protection and enhancement will make this ambitious but achievable scheme a long-lasting legacy for future generations to enjoy.